internet4000/radio4000-player/README.md

 # serve with hot reload at localhost:4002
 yarn start

-# build for production with minification
+# build for production with minification (will update `dist/radio4000-player.min.js`)
 yarn build
 ```